Seiya Suzuki Player Props: Cubs vs. Dodgers

 - The Dodgers had the first-ranked team ERA among all MLB pitching staffs (2.81).

-- Urias (3-0 with a 1.50 ERA and 20 strikeouts in 18 2/3 innings pitched) makes the start for the Dodgers, his fourth of the season.
+- Grove (0-1 with a 9.00 ERA and 14 strikeouts in 13 2/3 innings pitched) makes the start for the Dodgers, his fourth of the season.

-- In his last appearance on Tuesday, the lefty tossed six innings against the San Francisco Giants, giving up one earned run while surrendering four hits.
+- In his last outing on Sunday against the Chicago Cubs, the right-hander went 5 2/3 innings, allowing one earned run while surrendering two hits.

+- The 26-year-old has a 9.00 ERA and 9.7 strikeouts per nine innings in three games this season, while allowing a batting average of .302 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.